sicksubroutine/sicksubroutine/README.md

 The best place to find out more about me is *[muh website](https://sicksubroutine.com).*

-As of August 2023, I'm currently focusing primarily on game dev.
+As of Sept 2023, I'm currently focusing primarily on game dev.
 Most of my current work is on graphics programming within Pyton/Pygame with some other practice in C/C++/Unreal and Pico 8.

 Current project: 3D Engine/Raycasting Engine and a grid based Map Editor that works in both.